vrtbl/passerine/README.md

 What's most interesting is that this system requires minimal interference from the compiler when used in conjunction with a VM.
 All the compiler has to do is annotate the last usage of the value of any variables; the rest can be done automatically and very efficiently at runtime.

 Why not use this?
 Mainly because of rule 3: 'closure references are immutable'.
-Passerine is pass-by-value, but currently allows mutation in the current scope a la let-style redefinition.
+Passerine is pass-by-value, but currently allows mutation in the current scope à la let-style redefinition.
 But this is subject to change; and once it does, it's vaporization all the way, baby!

 **Q:** Aren't there already enough programming languages?